Ayms/bitcoin-wallets/README.md

 Surprisingly from ~32 bytes keys BIP32 ends up with a 78 bytes format to describe them with all the necessary information like indexes, parent to possibly allow to revert the tree

-Bitcoin core derives two addresses from a seed and then derives all the other addresses from it, this constitute one branch in the tree and the addresses are represented by m/0/i where i is the number of the key, when 100 addresses are used it generates others following the same principle
+Bitcoin core derives two addresses from a seed and then derives all the other addresses from it, this constitute one branch in the tree and the (hardened) addresses are represented by m/0/i where i is the number of the key, when 100 addresses are used it generates others following the same principle

 bitcoin-wallets do the same but introduces a secret option where the reference to the tree for each key is not indicated in the wallet, neither the master seed and master key (so you should better make sure you will be able to recover it if you use this option)